HARSHA2396/cryptov4ult-security-assessment/README.md.txt

-# 🛡️ CryptoV4ult Security Assessment
+# 🛡️  cryptov4ult-security-assessment

 **Author:** T. Harsha Vardhan

-This project is a comprehensive security assessment report conducted for **CryptoV4ult**, an international cryptocurrency platform with over 1 million users.
-The aim is to identify, analyze, and mitigate security vulnerabilities in its infrastructure, including the application, containers, and API layers.
+The project focused on assessing and securing CryptoV4ult's application, container infrastructure, and APIs.
+It included integrating security into all SDLC phases and identifying vulnerabilities such as insecure authentication and container flaws.
+A detailed remediation plan was developed to enhance overall platform security.

 ---